projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

-While developing the [three prototypes](#) we encountered a number of cases where new APIs would be necessary to build them for real.
+Prototyping for the 3 scenarios shown in this report allowed us to understand the APIs that would need to exist to build them for real.

-API access control should tackle the case of multiple account holders, perhaps through a shared consent model.
+##Potential APIs

-## API: Create an account
+### Account creation

 [Bills Box](#) and [AutoSwap](#) both require APIs for creating new accounts with a provider.

 Before companies take on new customers they typically check their identity and credit rating.

 - Would it be possible to transfer the identity checking from one company to another, rather than every company doing it separately?
-- How can accounts be 'handed over' to the next tenants, making it simpler for them when they move into a new house?
+- How can accounts be &lsquo;handed over&rsquo; to the next tenants, making it simpler for them when they move into a new house?
 - How to include people who are hard to identify digitally?

-## API: Close an account
+### Account closure

 To create a world where people can easily move between providers will also require API access to closing an account.

-As well as being convenient, this is an opportunity to improve people's data protection.
-Companies are already obliged to delete data when it's no longer needed, and storing personal information is becoming increasingly risky for companies.
+As well as being convenient, this is an opportunity to improve people&rsquo;s data protection.
+Companies are already obliged to delete data when it&rsquo;s no longer needed, and storing personal information is becoming increasingly risky for companies.

 An API for closing an account should: